-A healthy septic system requires regular septic pumping, septic system maintenance.
-Our customers in Dighton, Berkley, Freetown, Bridgewater, West Bridgeawater, Rochester, Acushnet, Raynham Taunton and over Southeastern, MA are always asking us how to keep their septic system costs lower.
-Expenses associated with your septic system requires knowing what to do (and what not to do) when it comes to septic pumping and your septic system.
+A healthy septic system requires regular septic pumping and system maintenance.
+Our customers in Dighton, Berkley, Freetown, Bridgewater, West Bridgeawater, Rochester, Acushnet, Raynham, Taunton and all over Southeastern, MA, are always asking us how to keep their septic system costs lower.
+Expenses associated with your septic system require knowing what to do (and what not to do) when it comes to septic pumping and your septic system.
 Here is a comprehensive list to help you along the way:

 Septic System Pumping & Maintenance Do’s

 - Have septic pumping service regularly.

 - Keep records of this service and maintenance.

 - Keep records of the key parts of your septic system for future maintenance.

 - Use water-conserving appliances and devices whenever possible, including showerheads and flush toilets.